AgenceBaltazare/vkrz/wp-content/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.7.6 =
+* Elementor Integration: added Content Restriction compatibility with the new Elementor containers feature
+* Elementor Integration: added option to style the Multi Step Forms buttons
+* Fix: an issue with loading on multisite networks
+* Misc: add user roles entry under main Profile Builder menu
+* Misc: re-allow the collapse or move up/down options for the back-end metaboxes

 = 3.7.5 =
 * Fix: Allow back-end user profile edits when the Unique Display Name for users settings is active
 * Fix: Issue with Export Settings functionality not exporting the new add-ons page settings